 Glaxo Wellcome and SmithKline Beecham completed their merger in December of 2000 and have since expanded through acquisitions of CNS Inc., Block Drug, Stiefel Laboratories, Laboratories Phoenix, MaxiNutrition, GlycoVaxyn, CureVac and Human Genome Sciences.
 GSK has divested or agreed to divest a number of products such as gene therapy drugs and novel vaccines.

 In 2018, GSK announced an agreement to purchase Novartis’ stake in the consumer healthcare joint venture and reached an agreement with Pfizer to merge and combine the consumer healthcare divisions from both companies into a separate division.
-This is expected to split off, creating a separate consumer healthcare company.
+In 2022, this division was split off into separate companies, GSK, and the healthcare unit to be known as Haleon.

-Well-known prescription medications include products such as antidepressant, Paxil and antidiabetic, Avandia, along with dozens of other drugs including:
+Well-known prescription medications have included products such as antidepressant, Paxil and antidiabetic, Avandia, along with dozens of other drugs including:

 - Imitrex (sumatriptan)